-Audiophile community enthusiasm for hi-res audio is strong and the audible benefits are real for many listeners, myself included.
-(I’m not in the business of quibbling over other peoples’ paths to audio nirvana).
-Again, for the sake of argument, we’ll assume that hi-res sounds better than CD quality.
+Audiophile community enthusiasm for hi-res audio is strong and the audible benefits are real (but minor) for many listeners, myself included.
+I’m not in the business of quibbling over other peoples’ paths to audio nirvana so, again, for the sake of argument, we’ll assume that hi-res sounds better than CD quality.

-Pouring cold water on considerable industry enthusiasm for hi-res audio is its skinny supply.
+Pouring cold water on considerable industry enthusiasm for hi-res audio is its skinny supply chain.
 Albums and EPs released at sample- and bit-rates greater than Redbook’s 16bit/44.1kHz are anything but abundant.
 The stream is, in fact, a trickle.